Born to Engineers mission is to drive community-engaged learning, promote engineering and support the UK’s next generation of engineers.

 - Uplifting not Grandiose

-Engineering has a broad positive impact on society.
-However, Born to Engineer are not saving lives themselves.
+Engineering has a broad positive impact on society but Engineers might not be saving lives directly.

 We use positive, uplifting language but want to avoid sounding like an infomercial or that we are ‘down with the kids’.